 Contact us now

-If you believe that you have been unfairly or constructively dismissed and need specialist advice, please call us on 0800 014 8727 to discuss your case, or alternatively, fill out the simple form opposite and we will call you back at a time convenient to you.
+If you believe that you have been unfairly or constructively dismissed and need specialist advice, please call us on 0800 014 8727 to discuss your case, or alternatively, fill out the simple form by clicking the Make Enquiry button at the top of this page and we will call you back at a time convenient to you.
 If you are calling from a MOBILE and have free minutes, please call on 07803 576 339 and we will call you straight back.

 No win no fee